 Incidence and Mortality

-Estimated new cases and deaths from chronic myelogenous leukemia (CML) in the United States in 2014:
+Estimated new cases and deaths from CML in the United States in 2016:

 CML is one of a group of diseases called the myeloproliferative disorders.
 Other related entities include the following:

 (Refer to the PDQ summary on Chronic Myeloproliferative Neoplasms Treatment for more information.)

 CML is a clonal disorder that is usually easily diagnosed because the leukemic cells of more than 95% of patients have a distinctive cytogenetic abnormality, the Philadelphia chromosome (Ph1).[2,3] The Ph1 results from a reciprocal translocation between the long arms of chromosomes 9 and 22 and is demonstrable in all hematopoietic precursors.
 This translocation results in the transfer of the Abelson (ABL) on chromosome 9 oncogene to an area of chromosome 22 termed the breakpoint cluster region (BCR).
 This, in turn, results in a fused BCR/ABL gene and in the production of an abnormal tyrosine kinase protein that causes the disordered myelopoiesis found in CML.
 Furthermore, these molecular techniques can now be used to supplement cytogenetic studies to detect the presence of the 9;22 translocation in patients without a visible Ph1 (Ph1-negative).

 Prognosis and Survival

 Ph1-negative CML is a poorly defined entity that is less clearly distinguished from other myeloproliferative syndromes.
 Patients with Ph1-negative CML generally have a poorer response to treatment and shorter survival than Ph1-positive patients.
 Ph1-negative patients who have BCR/ABL gene rearrangement detectable by Southern blot analysis, however, have prognoses equivalent to Ph1-positive patients.[6,7]